MGI-tech-bioinformatics/DNBelab_C_Series_HT_scRNA-analysis-software/doc/outs/scATAC_en.md

 ##### 📊 Bead Similarity Ranking

 **Chart Function**:
-Used in the C4 ATAC technology to merge multiple beads from the same cell droplet by calculating Jaccard similarity, a key step to ensure unique cell identity.
+Used in the C4 ATAC technology to merge multiple beads from the same cell droplet by calculating Jaccard similarity.

 **How to Interpret**:
-*   **Technical Background**: In C4 ATAC, a single droplet can contain multiple beads.
-To get accurate single-cell data, fragments originating from the same cell must be merged.
 *   **Axes**:
     *   **X-axis**: All pairs of beads, ranked in descending order by their Jaccard similarity value.
     *   **Y-axis**: The Jaccard similarity index (log scale).
-*   **Merging Strategy**:
+*   **Key Feature**:
     *   **Blue Area**: Jaccard similarity is higher than the threshold automatically calculated by the Otsu algorithm.
 These bead pairs are considered to be from the same cell, and their fragments will be merged.
     *   **Gray Area**: Jaccard similarity is below the threshold.
 These are considered beads from different cells and are not merged.